rudderlabs/keydb/README.md

 go run cmd/node/main.go
 ```

+### Dynamic Cluster Configuration

+Node addresses can be updated dynamically without restarting the node.
+The `KEYDB_NODE_ADDRESSES` environment variable
+is reloadable, meaning changes to the configuration will be picked up by running nodes.

+In order to do that, update the `nodeAddresses` via the configmap (i.e. `/etc/rudderstack/config.yaml`).

+This is useful during scaling operations along with `degradedNodes`.

 ## Scaling the Cluster

 To scale the KeyDB cluster, you can leverage the `Scaler` HTTP API.